Aborigines and Heroes

 Mr. Dingo was made a Member of the Order of Australia in 1990 for his work.

-Ernie Dingo Films
+Ernie Dingo's Major Films

-- Tudawali, 1985;
+- Tudawali, 1985

-- The Fringe Dwellers, 1986;
+- The Fringe Dwellers, 1986

-- Crocodile Dundee 2, 1988 (as Charlie);
+- Crocodile Dundee 2, 1988 (as Charlie)

-- State of Shock, 1989;
+- State of Shock, 1989

-- Until the End of the World, 1991;
+- Until the End of the World, 1991

-- Blackfellas, 1993;
+- Blackfellas, 1993

-- Mr. Electric, 1993; and
+- Mr. Electric, 1993

-- Bran Nue Dae, 2010.
+- Bran Nue Dae, 2010

-Cathy Freeman - Athlete
+Cathy Freeman: Athlete

 b.
 1973 as Catherine Astrid Salome Freeman

-Cathy was a winner on and off the track, pursuing her dream even though she was plagued by prejudice for her Aboriginal heritage.
-Cathy had been jeered in school when she won track events against white participants.
+Cathy was a winner on and off the track, pursuing her dreams even though she was plagued by prejudice for her Aboriginal heritage.
+She had been jeered in school when she won track events against Whites.
 When She worked for the postal service, some people refused to let her serve them, because of her race.
-This was the 1980s, but sounds like 1950s America.
+This was the 1980s but sounds like 1950s America.
 However, Freeman persevered.

-In the 1996 Atlanta Summer Olympic Games in 1996, she garnered Silver in the 400m.
-Cathy won two World Championships for the 400m in 1997 and in 1999.
-She ran again for Australia in the Commonwealth Games in 2002, winning with her team in the 4 x 400 relay and retired in 2003 around the age of 30.
+In the 1996 Atlanta Summer Olympic Games, she took Silver in the 400-meter event.
+Cathy won World Championships for the 400-meter in 1997 and 1999.
+She ran again for Australia in the 2002 Commonwealth Games, winning with her team in the 4 x 400 relay.
+She retired in 2003 around the age of 30.

 Cathy carried the Olympic Flame into the Stadium during the Opening Ceremonies of the 2000 Sydney Summer Olympics and lit the Cauldron.
 She did this despite some mild protests globally from those prejudiced against Aboriginal Peoples.
-Freeman's successful delivery of the flame into the stadium and to its final repository in the Olympic Cauldron marked the beginning of a new respect for Aborigines in Australia.
+Freeman's successful delivery of the flame into the stadium and its final repository in the Olympic Cauldron marked the beginning of a new respect for Aborigines in Australia.

-Mandawuy Yunupingu - Singer and Principal
+Mandawuy Yunupingu: Singer and School Principal

 Lead Singer for the popular band Yothu Yindi since 1985 when he founded the group.
 The band combines Aboriginal and non-Aboriginal members with success and harmony.
 Yothu Yindi is a kinship term representing mother and child.